Board Member Duties

 2. Record minutes of all LEEF Board of Directors and LEEF General Membership meetings.

-6. Retain copies of all corporate documents in Cloud storage and required original documents in the Secretary’s files.
+5. Retain copies of all corporate and legal documents in Cloud storage and required original documents in the Secretary’s files.

-8. Update LEEF bylaws as revisions are approved by the membership and post to cloud storage.
-Update should include the date and meeting where revisions were approved.
+6. Update LEEF bylaws as revisions are approved by the membership and post to cloud storage.

-9. Update LEEF Policies and Procedures as revisions are approved by the Board and post to cloud storage.
-Update should include the date and meeting where revisions were approved.
+7. Update LEEF Policies and Procedures as revisions are approved by the Board and post to cloud storage.

 The Treasurer shall: